7- A guide to Local buckling parameters for steel beams.

 We must evaluate the lambda and its value to determine Zx to reach this first region.
 The lambda value λ should be from 0 to λp for the first zone.

-For the second region represented by the equation, the Lateral-Torsional buckling region, F2-2, the value of the line for the second region starts from Mn=Mp and ends at Mn=0.70 Fy*Sx.
+For the second region represented by the equation, the Lateral-Torsional buckling region, F2-2, the line for the second region starts at Mn = Mp and ends at Mn = 0.70 Fy*Sx.

 The values of λ plastic for both flange and web and λr.